gitlab4j/gitlab4j-api/README.md

 **IMPORTANT**
-The built-in methods that return a Stream do so using ___eager evaluation___, meaning all items are pre-fetched from the GitLab server and a Stream is returned which will stream those items.  **Eager evaluation does NOT support paralell reading of data from ther server, it does however allow for paralell processing of the Stream post data fetch.**
+The built-in methods that return a Stream do so using ___eager evaluation___, meaning all items are pre-fetched from the GitLab server and a Stream is returned which will stream those items.  **Eager evaluation does NOT support parallel reading of data from ther server, it does however allow for parallel processing of the Stream post data fetch.**

 To stream using ___lazy evaluation___, use the GitLab4J-API methods that return a ```Pager``` instance, and then call the ```lazyStream()``` method on the ```Pager``` instance to create a lazy evaluation Stream.
 The Stream utilizes the ```Pager``` instance to page through the available items. **A lazy Stream does NOT support parallel operations or skipping.**